 Cubs work as a team to help other people.
 Together, you’ll learn about global issues and what we can all do to help solve them.
 You’ll also make an impact in your own community, through activities such as campaigning to save your local library, collecting donations for a foodbank, or planting trees in a neighbouring park.

 You may have already earned some shiny awards when you were a Beaver and you'll earn even more as a Cub.
 Start with your membership badge and then travel all the way up to the Chief Scout's Silver Award.
 You can work towards as many as you like, at your own pace.
 Are you ready?
 Let's get stuck in.

 There is a range of badges and awards available to young people in Cubs.
 Below is a diagram showing where each well-earned badge is to be sewn onto your Cub jumper.
 Please speak to your leader about the exact uniform required as this can vary from group to group.

 Ready to start your Adventure?

-The first step to joining the Scouts family is to find your local group on our groups page.
+The first step to joining Cubs is to find your local pack on our groups page.
 All our groups meet on different days, fill in the contact form on your preferred group and we will be in touch to discuss your options.